PotLock/curatedotfun-plugins/docs/docs/plugins/distributors/notion.md

 - **Booleans** → Checkbox
 - **Arrays** → Multi-select
 - **Other types** → Rich Text (converted to string)

+Although you should explicitly specify the field types using the `fields` configuration option (see below).

 :::tip
 Design your database schema to match your transformed object structure.
 The plugin will create pages with properties matching your object's field names.